X

 • among other facts about the marriage

 For example, if the couple was only married for a short time—say, less than one year—before divorcing, a fair division of property might be one that merely restores the couple to their premarital financial state.
-Conversely, if a couple married 30 years decide to divorce, a 50/50 split may be more equitable.
+Conversely, if a couple married for 30 years decides to divorce, a 50/50 split may be more equitable.

 The judge must also consider how to compensate one spouse for assets that are not easily divisible.
 It is easy to split a savings account between divorcing spouses 50/50, but one cannot divide a house or a boat so easily.
 For these types of high-end assets, a judge may award the property to one spouse while awarding the other spouse another asset to offset the loss.